Matthew-Holmes/FlowerDodec/README.md

 }
 ```

-The "flower" effect is a result of interpolating each point with its normalised (in length) counterpart, with the centre of the square at (x, y, z) of (0, 0, 1), hence the circular symmetry around the centre.
+The "flower" effect is a result of interpolating each point with its normalised (in length) counterpart, where the centre of the square has (x, y, z) coordinates of (0, 0, 1), hence the circular symmetry around the centre.
 The spiked protrusions later in the animation loop are a result of the interpolation value `morph` taking larger values than in a standard interpolation. (greater in magnitude than 1)

-The VBO stores the vertices on the surface of the face, and their normalised counterparts one after the other in the VBO.
+The VBO stores the vertices on the surface of the face, and their normalised counterparts one after the other.
 This means the VBO can persist for the lifetime of the program, just changing the time variable at each update.
 Since the `morph` value is a function of time.

 #### The `SurfaceSquare` class